PCI Scan Disputes

 - Under PCI Scan Results, click Dispute Results.

-The following list highlights some of the features of the PCI Scan Dispute page:
+The following list highlights some of the features of the PCI Scan Disputes page:

 - Vulnerability description: A detailed description is provided for each vulnerability under the Vulnerability column.